cloudflare/workers-docs/workers-docs/src/content/tooling/wrangler/configuration.md

 - `preview`
 - `publish`

-Environment trumps top level specificity.
-So if a field is supported on the environment level (i.e. the table below )
+Environment keys can be [*inherited*](#keys) from the top level configure, but if specified trumps top level specificity.

 ### Example